Tuscany : steeped in nature and quiet luxury!

 Tuscany isn’t just a region, it’s a vibe.
 Rolling hills, cypress-lined roads, medieval villages, and world-class wines make it a darling for every kind of traveler.
 Everyone can make the most of it, no matter what they are seeking!

-For those who love picture perfect towns there is Siena, Piazza del Campo and it’s wonderful seasonal markets!
+For those who love old medieval towns there is Siena, Piazza del Campo and it’s wonderful seasonal markets!
 God knows I have shopped everything from food to clothes, to leather bags from here!
 The towers of San Gimignano are UNESCO listed, but some of my best memories come from its gelato.

 Right in the city center, two globally acclaimed gelaterias face each other.
 Obviously we tried both and were blown away by how different and distinct the gelatos were!
 Walking through this small medieval town, we also stumbled upon a quirky artifact shop unlike anything I’ve ever seen: it’s a treasure trove of props and memorabilia from all superhero and fiction movies you can image!
 That shop is a piece of art!